Trump administration creates $1.776B 'Anti-Weaponization Fund' for alleged lawfare victims

 Key details reported by multiple sources:

-- The fund will be overseen by five commissioners, four of whom are appointed by the attorney general (Todd Blanche) and removable by Trump, with one chosen in consultation with congressional leadership.
+- The fund is called the 'Anti-Weaponization Fund' and will be administered by five commissioners, four appointed by the attorney general (removable by Trump) and one in consultation with congressional leadership

-- Trump and his sons dropped a $10 billion lawsuit against the IRS over the leaking of Trump’s tax returns as part of the settlement.
+- The fund was created as part of a settlement where Trump and his sons dropped a $10 billion lawsuit against the IRS over leaked tax returns

-- Trump allies prosecuted or investigated over alleged election interference (e.g., Georgia racketeering case, Colorado county clerk Tina Peters) are likely recipients.
+- Trump allies prosecuted or investigated over alleged election interference (e.g., Georgia racketeering case) are likely recipients

 Points of Difference